 Drooping in the Heart Area of the Tongue:

-A hollowness or scooping around the center of the tongue, is a common indicator that there is unresolved sadness, grief or depression in the heart.
-This picture shows a clear depression in the heart as well as systemic toxins, due to the coating, and excessive heat in the blood, due to the red dots and red edges of the tongue.
-Each imbalance we have occurring in our system is often correlated with the other, and therefore it is often necessary to look at the entire picture.
+A hollowness or scooping around the center of the tongue is a common indicator that there is unresolved sadness, grief, or depression in the heart.
+This picture shows a clear depression in the heart, as well as systemic toxins, due to the coating, and excessive heat in the blood due to the red dots and red edges of the tongue.
+Each imbalance occurring in our system is often correlated with the other and, therefore, it is often necessary to look at the entire picture.

 Red, Raised Papillae on the Top of the Tongue:

 If you see these raised red dots on the surface of your tongue, this typically means there is excessive Pitta or heat in the plasma and blood.
-Typically, a tongue with these red dots will also be excessively red along the perimeter, confirming this increase of heat.
-Too much heat can result in loose stools, hyperacidity, ulcer, inflammation, headaches, excessive anger or irritation.
-This can be resolved through cooling, Pitta balancing practices and the appropriate dietary changes.
+Typically, a tongue with these red dots will also be excessively red along the perimeter, confirming this increase in heat.
+Too much heat can result in loose stools, hyperacidity, ulcer, inflammation, headaches, excessive anger, or irritation.
+This can be resolved through cooling, Pitta balancing practices, and the appropriate dietary changes.

 A pale tongue is typically a sign of low red blood cells indicating possible anemia.
-This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate or B12 deficiency; ulcer, parasitical infection, certain medications (including NSAIDS), malabsorption, chronic diseases such a cancer, rheumatoid arthritis or HIV; or many different autoimmune conditions.
-Anemia can cause fatigue, weakness, poor circulation, frequent bruising, shortness of breath, irregular heartbeat and cognitive issues.
-If anemia is suspected, one can look to see if other symptoms are involved (or not); as well as the nails and the pink under the eye (when stretched down) to see if these areas are also pale.
+This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate, or B12 deficiency; ulcer; parasitical infection; certain medications (including NSAIDS); malabsorption; chronic diseases such a cancer, rheumatoid arthritis or HIV; or many different autoimmune conditions.
+Anemia can cause fatigue, weakness, poor circulation, frequent bruising, shortness of breath, irregular heartbeat, and cognitive issues.
+If anemia is suspected, one can look to see if other symptoms are involved, as well as the nails and the pink under the eye (when stretched down) to see if these areas are also pale.

 Make this analysis a part of your daily routine by peeking at the tongue each morning upon awakening.
-It is best to do this before brushing the teeth or scraping the tongue for the most accurate diagnosis.
-The tongue may change day to day depending on our food choices, emotions and overall health; so this practice can often reveal allergenic foods being eaten, imbalance manifesting or illness in its potential stage.
+For the most accurate diagnosis, it is best to do this before brushing the teeth or scraping the tongue.
+The tongue may change day-to-day depending on our food choices, emotions, and overall health.
+This practice can often reveal the ingestion of allergenic foods, imbalance manifesting, or illness in its potential stage.

-As always it is best to learn from a knowledgeable practitioner, so if any questions arise, please do not hesitate to contact me with questions!
+As always, it is best to learn from a knowledgeable practitioner.
+If any questions arise, please do not hesitate to contact me with questions!